 Let’s get baking!

-If you don’t have flaxseed meal, don’t worry about it and make this recipe without it.
+If you don’t have flaxseed meal or powdered sugar, don’t worry about it and make this recipe without it.

 Prep time: 10 mins | Cook time: 35 mins | Total time: 45 mins

 Blueberry Greek Yogurt Cake Ingredients

 Okay, first of all, I use organic or non-GMO ingredients whenever possible, but you don’t have to.

 When I bake, I try to use the most high-quality ingredients that are out there because the point of baking for me is to make something nutritious for my family — not something that I could have picked up at the grocery store.